 3.2 Alternatively there is the option of collection of the purchased item by the Buyer.
 After appropriate notification and prior arrangement, the Buyer can collect the purchased item from the Seller.
 The item must be collected immediately, at latest 14 days after termination of the offer and purchase of the item by the Buyer.
 If the Buyer defaults in this obligation, failing to collect the item and letting a deadline that has been set expire to no avail, or if the Buyer firmly and finally refuses collection, then the Seller may withdraw from the purchase contract and demand compensation, subject to the provison that it is allowed to sell the item again and assert its losses in the same way as in cases of a buyer defaulting in payment (see Item 7 below), without the Buyer being entitled to any extra proceeds from the renewed sale.
 Moreover, in the event of default the Buyer also owes reasonable compensation for all the recovery costs incurred by its delay.
 The Buyer opts for collection or dispatch after making its auction purchase; see the Duties to Supply Information for Concluding Contracts in e-Commerce Transactions, which are available at www.fine-art-auctions.com/terms.php.

 3.3 The risk of the object of purchase being damaged or lost during consignment shall be borne by the Buyer, insofar as it is planning to use the object of purchase in connection with its commercial business or self-employed operations.
 Risk shall pass to the Buyer as soon as the consignment is handed over to the carrier or its representative, or has left the Seller's business premises for dispatch.
-In the case of a consumer within the meaning of Sect.
-13 of the German Civil Code [BGB], risk in relation to the item purchased shall not pass to the consumer until it has gained possession of the item purchased unless the Buyer (consumer) instructed the freight forwarder, the carrier or the person or institution consigned with shipping, the selling entrepreneur not having named this person or institution to the Buyer (Sect.
-474 (4) of the German Civil Code [BGB]).
+For consumers within the meaning of Section 13 of the German Civil Code (see section 8.3 for a definition), the risk of the purchased item only passes when they have gained possession of the purchased item, unless the buyer (consumer) has contacted the freight forwarder, carrier or other person or institution designated for the shipment, and the entrepreneur has not previously named this person or institution to the buyer (§ 475 Para.
+2 BGB).

 4. Purchase price / due date / duties / other costs / final price